 I realized that whatever I do next I want my business to have certain qualities.
 It should create value for people; benefit society in general; be fair to its employees and be profitable.
 In that order.
 Still with me?
 Great.

 How we are going to build a successful company.

 I said "we", because of all the business ingredients: idea, timing, plan, team - the latter seems to be the most important one.
 No doubt it is great to plan it out right the first time.
 But, as the history shows, most ideas will need adjusting to what works best.
 With the right team “the change” is easy, because everyone understands it is part of the game.
 Look at numerous come-back examples in sports and business.
 A losing team finds a way to win by adjusting their game and not repeating the same mistakes that made it lagging behind in the first place.

 How to create a solid team.

 In culinary terms, the complementary skills would serve as basic ingredients.
 You need more than just apples to make an apple pie, right?
 Personal chemistry is also important.
 Good teams seem to have just the right balance of both.
-Yes, finding the right business partner can be challenging.
+Yes, finding the right business partner can be challenging, especially when you add the timing element to the equation.
 However today, the internet offers a potential "hack" to meeting people fast.
 Now, which entrepreneur wouldn’t try a good hack?

 And this is how I got on this website.

-Designing products is my favourite, then goes marketing and business administration.
+Designing products is my favorite, then goes marketing and business administration.
 I’ve created the following products:

 - 2 online marketplaces (art, meditation)